Berries for Dogs

 This flavonoid has been shown to have antioxidant potential with wide evidence of anti-cancer properties.10 Research suggests that it directly interacts with the cell cycle of cancerous cells.
 Kaempferol is thought to cause this cycle to stop, leaving cancer cells with nothing to do but to enter apoptosis and die.18,10

-This phenomenon has been observed across a vast array of cancer types, making it a sort of “jack of all trades” when it comes to fighting uncontrolled cell growth in the body.10
+This phenomenon has been observed across many cancer types, making it a “jack of all trades” when fighting uncontrolled cell growth in the body.10

 Berries Have Antioxidants